 Southampton had established trading links with Virginia and Newfoundland, so there was an experienced pool of sailors who had previously made the dangerous Atlantic crossing.
 It is thought that this is where William Brewster slipped aboard, having been in hiding after publishing religious material that angered King James.

-There were already concerns about the Speedwell,that required repairs after developing a leak.
-But on the 15th August, the two ships weighed anchor and set sail.
+There were already concerns about the Speedwell, which required repairs after developing a leak.
+But on 15 August the two ships weighed anchor and set sail.

 The two ships had not gotten very far when the Speedwell began to take on water again.
 It may have been because she carried too much sail, straining her timbers, or the direct result of sabotage by a reluctant crew.
 They changed course for Dartmouth, Devon.
 It took about a week for the port’s skilled craftsmen to make good the damage.